samboy/MaraDNS/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+_Please note: This has been modified by Sam Trenholme to forbid “Cancel Culture” behavior when interacting with the MaraDNS community._

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as